mohammadrizwan002/CodeAlpha_StockPortfolio/README.md

-📈 Stock Portfolio Tracker — CodeAlpha Python Internship
+📈 Stock Portfolio Tracker — CodeAlpha Python Internship (JUNE 2025)

 📌 Internship Context
 This project is part of the **Python Programming Internship** at **CodeAlpha**, where interns are required to build practical applications using Python fundamentals.